 Reducing our Carbon Footprint: Part 2

-The Gold Standard is one such certification which ensures that carbon credits are real and verifiable, and projects meet high quality standards.
+The Gold Standard is a certification that ensures carbon credits are real and verifiable, and that projects meet high-quality standards.

-Halton Mill Renewables
+Carbon Footprint Reducing with Halton Mill Renewables

 The turbine even includes a 'fish pass' to prevent disturbance to the local fish population, and screen cleaners which remove debris such as plastic waste from the river.

-More information can be found here.
+More information about Halton Mill Renewables can be found here.

-We will continue to look for further ways to improve our impact on the environment, and will aim to share these in a future blog.
+At MTS, we will continue to look for further ways to improve our impact on the environment, and will aim to share these in a future blog.